VenalityXT/VenalityXT/README.md

 ## 01. ABOUT

-I design and build security environments that behave like real enterprise infrastructure.
-My work includes segmentation architecture, adversary modeling, telemetry engineering, packet analysis, and defensive logic creation.

-I focus heavily on clean network architecture, accurate documentation, behavior-based detection, and understanding system failure modes.
-Visio and draw.io are core parts of my workflow for mapping and communicating complex designs.
+I build and analyze cybersecurity environments that mirror real enterprise operations.
+My work spans network segmentation, firewall design, SIEM telemetry engineering, threat hunting, and detection development.
+I create multi-VM lab ecosystems, replicate full attack chains, and use the resulting telemetry to study how systems behave under real adversarial techniques.

+Whether modeling architectures in Visio, tuning Snort and pfSense, analyzing Sysmon and Winlogbeat logs in Splunk, or investigating suspicious network flows, my focus is always the same: produce clear, actionable visibility.
+I combine engineering accuracy with analytical depth to detect meaningful behavior in environments designed to hide it.

 ---